whitefusionhq/fullstackrubydev/src/index.md

 {{ site.metadata.description | replace: "It was dawn of the third age of Ruby… <br/><br/>", "" }}
 {:.has-text-weight-bold .has-text-centered .mt-6}

+[Read our tidy little manifesto](/about) or explore the articles below.
+{:.has-text-weight-bold .has-text-centered}

 {% render "subscribe" %}

 ----